consensus-shipyard/mir/pkg/iss/README.md

-To prevent the leaders of two different segments from concurrently proposing the same request, and thus wasting resources, while also preventing malicious leaders from censoring (i.e., not proposing) certain requests, we adopt and generalize the partitioning of the request space introduced by Mir-BFT.
+To prevent the leaders of two different segments from concurrently proposing the same request, and thus wasting resources, while also preventing malicious leaders from censoring (i.e., not proposing) certain transactions, we adopt and generalize the partitioning of the request space introduced by Mir-BFT.
-At any point in time, ISS assigns a different subset of client requests (that we call a _bucket_) to each segment.
+At any point in time, ISS assigns a different subset of client transactions (that we call a _bucket_) to each segment.
 ISS periodically changes this assignment, such that each request is guaranteed to eventually be assigned to a segment with a correct leader.